 Neutrality

-The one thing Donna couldn't let slip was her neutrality.
-As a professional boxing referee, there was no way she could take sides - even if her favorite fighter was walking into the ring that night.
+The one thing Kenji couldn't let slip was his neutrality.
+As a professional boxing referee, there was no way he could take sides - even if his favorite fighter was walking into the ring that night.
 "Let's get ready to rummmmmbllllle...."

 Neutrality is defined as not taking part, taking sides, or giving assistance in a dispute.